 A Lifetime Of Knowledge In Ten Days

-I learnt a huge amount on the retreat, improved my meditation technique, and will gain immensely from it in the future.
+I learnt a huge amount at the silent retreat in India, improved my meditation technique, and will gain immensely from it in the future.
 I also felt incredible by the time it finished.
 Even if this perhaps simply shows how I would normally feel if coffee did not make up the majority of fluid I put in my body each day.
 So I will be back again in the future, when my practice needs rebooting.
 Despite how hard it is, I would highly recommend that everyone give it a go at least once.
 Even if you’re a beginner meditating for ten minutes daily, you gain around two years’ worth of meditation practice in just ten days on retreat.
 So you gain lots of experience quickly.

 Just see for yourself.
 Yuval Noah Harari, author of Sapiens and the current owner of perhaps the greatest mind on the planet, attended a ten-day Vipassana course in England with S.N.
 Goenka when he was at Oxford University.
 He inspired me to go to the same retreat in 2017.
 He had this to say:

 “The meditation retreat lasted for 10 days.
 It was the most difficult thing I did in my life.
 Trying to stay focused on reality was incredibly difficult, because the mind constantly tries to avoid confronting unpleasant realities.
 I think I learned more about myself and about humans in general during these 10 days than I learned in my whole life before.
 And to do so I didn’t have to accept any myth.
 I just had to observe reality as it is.
 The most important thing I realised was that the deep source of my suffering is in the patterns of my own mind.
 When I want something and it doesn’t happen, my mind reacts by generating suffering.
 Suffering is not an objective condition in the outside world.
 It is a mental reaction generated by my own mind.”